dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-iterate-through-all-nodes-of-a-windows-forms-treeview-control.md

  Each <xref:System.Windows.Forms.TreeNode> object in a tree view has properties that you can use to navigate the tree view: <xref:System.Windows.Forms.TreeNode.FirstNode%2A>, <xref:System.Windows.Forms.TreeNode.LastNode%2A>, <xref:System.Windows.Forms.TreeNode.NextNode%2A>, <xref:System.Windows.Forms.TreeNode.PrevNode%2A>, and <xref:System.Windows.Forms.TreeNode.Parent%2A>.
 The value of the <xref:System.Windows.Forms.TreeNode.Parent%2A> property is the parent node of the current node.
 The child nodes of the current node, if there are any, are listed in its <xref:System.Windows.Forms.TreeNode.Nodes%2A> property.
 The <xref:System.Windows.Forms.TreeView> control itself has the <xref:System.Windows.Forms.TreeView.TopNode%2A> property, which is the root node of the entire tree view.

 ## Recursive approach

-### To iterate through all nodes of the TreeView control

 1. Create a recursive procedure (recursive method in C# and C++) that tests each node.